Inspired by Derek Sivers, this page is a snapshot into what’s front & center in my going’s on currently.

 Work

-I am also teaching Construction Surveying at Joliet Junior College as an adjunct instructor.
-The course is currently held on Saturday mornings.
+I continue to teach a course in Construction Surveying at Joliet Junior College as an adjunct instructor.
+The course is currently held on Friday afternoons.

 Home

 With work being as hectic as it has been lately, I’m doing my best to keep up with the To-Do’s.
-Our big spring projects will be to level & install new paver stones on our back patio (I’ll be self-performing, as expected…).
-We also need to replace our original, now 25-year old asphalt driveway-Can’t wait to have that done, a long-overdue project.
+We completed some long-overdue projects that included replacing our backyard fence as well as our 25-year old asphalt driveway.
+I’d like to think that we’re done with major items, fingers are crossed…

 Physical Preparation

-Continuing to train BJJ at SUDA although I’ve had to miss several session in the past couple of months with long days at work keeping me from getting to the gym.
-Although I’m now a 4-stripe blue belt, most of the time, I feel like a 2-stripe white belt.
-There are so many training days when I’m simply feeling like the nail, never the hammer.
-I know that, to get better, you neeed to just keep showing up, listening the the professors and training hard.
+Continuing to train BJJ at SUDA Although I have been awarded my 4th purple belt stripe, most nights, I feel as though I’m still a 2-stripe blue belt.
+I know that, to get better, you need to just keep showing up, listening the the professors and training hard.
 You are either the hammer or the nail – I’m definitely spending more time as the nail….

-Continuing to grind in the basement.
-Gladiator Strong (shameless plug).
-Squat has gone up recently, deadlift has gone down.
+My at-home workout regimen continues to be guided by Gladiator Strong (shameless plug).
 Zach Even-Esh continues to keep virtually tapping me on the shoulder and reminding me of the need to stay strong & durable.
+I need to commit more time & effort to it.

 Reading